ViscousTests/website/content/docs/health-and-longevity/aging-science.md

 a massive amount of unnecessary physical and emotional suffering.

 People die with a lot of valuable experience/training/education.
-How would the world be different if people who faught in the civil war we're still alive?
+How would the world be different if people who fought in the civil war we're still alive?
 Or people from the feudal age?

 ## Defeating Aging